 Metro style SDK (MSDK)

 This new SDK contains everything that allows a developer to create an app for the Windows Store.
 The MSDK is a subset of the Windows SDK.
-This allows developers to use only APIs that are safe for apps that would appear in the Store and are focused towards core app scenarios.
+This allows developers to use only APIs that are safe for apps that appear in the Store and are focused towards core app scenarios.

 Multi-column layout